-As part of the GFO-22-607 process for selecting projects, applicants must provide LHI information for their proposed project and location.
-This information includes the expected impact of the project on local communities and the outreach the applicant has made to engage disadvantaged communities or other local communities.
-This chapter summarizes the information submitted by the awardees.
-The awardees identify disadvantaged communities using the CalEnviroScreen4 screening tool developed by the Office of Environmental Health Hazard Assessment.
+As part of the GFO-22-608 process for selecting projects, applicants must provide LHI information for their proposed project and location.
+This information includes the expected impact of the project on local communities and the outreach efforts the applicant has made to engage disadvantaged communities or other local communities.
+This chapter summarizes that information submitted by the awardees.
+The awardees identify disadvantaged communities using the CalEnviroScreen2 screening tool developed by the Office of Environmental Health Hazard Assessment.

-Applicants use different methods for estimating emissions reductions, so estimates may vary significantly between similar projects.
+Note: Applicants use different methods for estimating emissions reductions, so estimates may vary significantly between similar projects.